Budget Dumpster presents The Fill Logo

 • Moisture may build up on the surface where the system is installed.

-DIY-Friendly?
+DIY Friendly?
 No – this garage heating option should always be installed by a professional who has experience with radiant heating.

-“Two big things come to mind when it comes to garage safety and heaters: sawdust and flammable vapors.
+A Word of Caution for Woodworkers: “Two big things come to mind when it comes to garage safety and heaters: sawdust and flammable vapors.
 Neither one of these mix well with heaters.
 If you do woodworking, we always recommend checking in with heater manufacturers to see which products can be safely used in your garage.”

 Lena Crocker | Cadet Heat